johntelforduk/gpt-to-aws/README.md

 AWS_SECRET_ACCESS_KEY=<your secret access key>
 AWS_REGION_NAME=<your preferred region>
 ```
+The low `TEMPERATURE` setting makes the responses from GPT more focused and deterministic.

 Set `SKIP_AWS` to `False` if you want the program to actually create EC2 instances for you.
 Leave it as `True` if you just want to test the program (see what kind of EC2 it would have launched).

 Then to run the program do,